Nickymaco/drama/README.md

 # Drama

 **Hey guys, when you are reading this document point out the syntax error if you found, thanks.
-If you interesting this project, fork and join me build togther** :-D
+If you interesting this project please fork it and let’s build togther** :-D

 ## Introdution